Crime statistics are a loaded weapon.

-Anti-Asian bias was the primary factor in 7% of those crimes.
+Anti-Asian bias was the primary factor in 21% of anti-bias crimes statewide.
 Asians make up 15% of Californians.

 Before 2016, the Department of Justice only published statewide data without listing specific agencies.

-Now, four years of data show which departments received the most complaints, and at what rate they sustained those complaints.
+Now, five years of data shows which departments received the most complaints, and at what rate they sustained those complaints.

-The data show that, since 2016, law enforcement agencies statewide sustained 7.6% of criminal complaints against their officers.
+The data shows that, since 2016, law enforcement agencies statewide sustained 9.8% of criminal complaints against their officers.

 But there were wide variations.
 For instance, in 2017, the Department of Corrections sustained 22% of complaints against its officers — nearly triple the statewide average.

-And in 2018, the Oakland Police Department also upheld criminal complaints against officers at a rate far outpacing the statewide average.
+And in 2018, the Oakland Police Department also upheld criminal complaints against officers at a rate far outpacing the statewide average, an average that skyrocketed in 2021, when the department sustained seven criminal complaints despite only reporting three.
+The Oakland Police Department also sustained 235 total complaints – criminal and non-criminal – out of 482 total complaints, at a rate of 49%.
 The department has been under the supervision of an outside monitoring team and a federal judge since 2003, the result of a class action lawsuit settlement that accused Oakland police officers of beating residents and planting evidence.

 In California, each department is its own fiefdom, with its own rules and procedures for adjudicating complaints.